-At Kindly, we take security seriously to ensure that no data ever gets in the hands of unauthorized users.
+At Kindly, we take security seriously to ensure that no data ever gets into the hands of unauthorized users.
 This is achieved by putting security first and building and deploying the platform using applications where security is a top priority.

 We build Kindly using the Django web framework.
 Django is a Python web framework for large-scale web applications, used by companies such as Mozilla, Pinterest, Instagram and NASA.
 Django comes with a range of security features already built-in, described below.